microsoft/TemplateStudio/docs/getting-started-extension.md

 on Visual Studio 2019 you can use the search box or the filters to get to the Windows Template Studio project template
 ![New Project](resources/vsix/newProject2019.PNG)

-3. To add pages and features to an existing **Windows Template Studio** project, select the project and choose Windows Template Studio → New page or New feature from the context menu.
+3. To add pages and features to an existing **Windows Template Studio** project, select the project and choose Windows Template Studio → 'New page', 'New feature', 'New service', or 'New testing project' from the context menu.
 For more info on adding new items see [here](newitem.md).
 ![Add new Page/Feature](resources/vsix/addNewItem.PNG)